 By Karol Nielsen

-Karol Nielsen is the author of two memoirs and two poetry chapbooks.
+Karol Nielsen is the author of two memoirs and three poetry chapbooks.
 Her first memoir was shortlisted for the William Saroyan International Prize for Writing.
-Her full-length poetry collection was a finalist for the Colorado Prize for Poetry.
-She lives in New York City.
+Her full-length collection was a finalist for the Colorado Prize for Poetry.
+She writes from New York City.